stormbots/stormbots.github.io/content/about.md

 <h1 style= "text-align: center"> <font face="Pullman"> Skyview Stormbots: 2811 </h1>

-<p style="font-size: 15"> <font face="gearhead"> FRC Team 2811 StormBots calls <a href="http://skyview.vansd.org/" target="_blank">Skyview High School</a> it's home base.
+<p style="font-size: 15"> <font face="Helvetica"> FRC Team 2811 StormBots calls <a href="http://skyview.vansd.org/" target="_blank">Skyview High School</a> it's home base.
 Skyview is the Science, Mathematics and Technology (SMT) magnet of the Vancouver Public Schools and is a certified

 <a href="https://www.pltw.org/our-programs/pltw-engineering" target="_blank">Project Lead The Way: Pathway to Engineering</a> high school.
 The team meets at Skyview High School 1300 NW 139th St., Vancouver, WA 98685.
 All are welcome to visit us but please contact